DiegoVitorGomesDias/DiegoVitorGomesDias/README.md

 🧮 Logical-Mathematical, Intrapersonal and Existential Intelligence.\
 ✨ Passionate about technology, mathematics, volleyball, astronomy and music.\
 📖 Remarkable knowledge in computing, Office package, Adobe package, frontend programming, among others.\
-🗣️ About communication and proactivity, I am an Instructor at the Associação de Polícia Mirim de Manhuaçu, teaching about Hierarchy and Discipline, Ethics and Morals, Headship and Leadership.
-I ended my cycle as a Junior Police Officer in 2022 in the rank of Major, being the 3rd largest in the institution mainly due to my proactivity, responsibility, my knowledge and skills.
+🗣️ I am an Instructor at the Associação de Polícia Mirim de Manhuaçu, teaching about Hierarchy and Discipline, Ethics and Morals, Headship and Leadership.

 ### 🔗Links:
 [Linkedin](https://www.linkedin.com/in/diegovitorgomesdias/): @diegovitorgomesdias\